 Shrinking, growing and modifying

-“A Growing Adventure” however wants the players to explore its world step by step.
+“A Growing Adventure” wants the players to explore its world step by step.
 While you may start on a very tiny island in the middle of the galaxy, you will find out how huge its whole world is by reaching its edges.
-The Tamagotchiesque adventure “Flurpies” works kind of the same way: By evolving the cute little fella over time, it can get bigger and stronger and by doing so it will be also able to explore unknown areas of its environment.
+The virtual pet adventure “Flurpies” works kind of the same way, as you evolve the cute pet over time.
+It can get bigger as well as stronger, and by doing so it will be also able to explore unknown areas of its environment.

 Change of perspective

-Some other games just skipped the whole growing aspect and turned their characters into giants in a world of dwarfs.
-While you go out on a rhythmic rampage trip as a basketball playing Godzilla clone in “Super Kaiju Dunk City” (well, why not?), you just try to get to work without harming anyone in“Regular Monday”.
-The puzzle platformer “Super Collapse Boy” also played with the change of perspective, but in another way.
-The character in this game can collapse a 3D world into its 2D version and vice versa.
-With that mechanic it’s easy to overcome big gaps between the platforms, but it also requires a good understanding of the level design.
+Some games just skipped the whole growing aspect and turned their characters straight into giants in a world of dwarfs.
+While you go out on a rhythmic rampage trip as a basketball playing kaijū in “Super Kaiju Dunk City”, you just try to get to work without harming anyone in “Regular Monday”.
+The puzzle platformer “Super Collapse Guy” also played with this change of perspective, but approached it differently.
+The character in this game can collapse a three-dimensional world into its two-dimensional version and back.
+With that mechanic it is easy to overcome big gaps between the platforms, but it also requires a good understanding of the level design.

-Another interesting trend was to implement circular game worlds of any kinds.
-In the RPG roguelike “6-Sided Sojourn” the small planets are shaped as six sided dice.
-Anyway, these aren’t rotatable, so that the player can just move its character into one of two directions (downer left and downer right).
-Whenever the kitty knight jumps to a new tile, the whole world moves with it.
-Another interesting world design concept can be found in “Annulus”, where the whole world reminds of a cross section of a pipe.
+Another interesting trend was to implement ’round’ or ‘circular’ game worlds of any kinds.
+In the role-playing game roguelike “6-Sided Sojourn”, the small planets are shaped as six-sided dice.
+Anyway, they are not rotatable, so the player can only move their character into one of two directions.
+Whenever the cat knight jumps on a new field, the whole world moves with it.
+Another interesting world design concept can be found in “Annulus”, where the whole world is designed like a cross section of a pipe.

-Of course you can find many other rotatable circular worlds as well. like the ‘marble maze’ platformer “World en abyme”.
-Here you have to move a little orb to a door by tilting the world.
-Another rotatable world can be found in the platformer shooter “Noizy”, for which the developer chose a very minimalistic color palette (black, grey, white and red).
-All the enemies and dangerous level elements are painted in red, but they can be just seen when they are placed in the frontal part of the world – a quite clever usage of such a world design!
+Nonetheless, there are also many rotatable circular worlds to be found, just like the marble maze platformer “World en abyme”, where you have to guide a little orb to a door by tilting the world.
+The platformer shooter “Noizy” also features such a world concept and makes a great usage of a minimalistic color palette, which consists of black, grey, white and red.
+All the enemies and dangerous level elements are painted in red, but they can only be perceived when they are placed in the front.